marcschumacher/docker-jekyll-asciidoctor/README.md

   ./docker-jekyll-asciidoctor.sh [jekyll site directory]
 ````

-# Custom variants for jenkins use
+# Custom image variant for jenkins use

+Just for formatting and serving the site for local editing the jekyll-asciidoctor-base image is sufficient.

-Deploying via git from within a Docker image run by Jenkins is rather tricky, which is why there is jekyll-asciidoctor-custom.
+However, deploying via git from within a Docker image run by Jenkins is rather tricky, which is why there is jekyll-asciidoctor-custom.
 You need this only if deploying from jenkins via git push.

 This is what I found:
 - for push via ssh git url to work, there must be a valid user on the image - with /etc/passwd entry, home directory and all